Taylor-Bracone/ist412/README.md

 To login as a restaurant owner:

-● userName = Restaurant Owner
+● userName = Owner1

 ● Password = password

+*File paths are set to absolute file path, need to be changed to local file path*

 Team-Member ID 	  Team-Member Name 	Percentage Efforts in Particular Assignment 	Brief of Efforts in the Tasks Contribution

-● khw5086         Kim Winters       30%			                                       Implemented Customer Updates Account Use Case, cleanup/refactored code
+● khw5086         Kim Winters       40%			                                       Implemented Customer Updates Account Use Case, Restuarnt Menu View, cleanup/refactored code

 ● mdt5340         Melisa Tasel